-Set forth below is a schedule of the annual debt service requirements associated with the 2015B Bonds and the other Senior Bonds Outstanding and the combined debt service requirements thereon for the years ending January 1, 2016 through January 1, 2040.
+Set forth below is a schedule of the annual debt service requirements associated with the 2016A Bonds and the other Senior Bonds Outstanding, after giving effect to the issuance expected on December 17, 2015 of the 2015B Bonds, and the combined debt service requirements thereon for the years ending January 1, 2016 through January 1, 2040.
 The Authority does not have any bonds outstanding other than Senior Bonds.